hfrances/qckdev.AspNetCore.Mvc.Filters.IpSafe/README.md

 # qckdev.AspNetCore.Mvc.Filters.IpSafe

-Provides a solution for grant/deny access to some IP ranges.
+Provides a solution to grant/deny access to some IP ranges.

 ```json
 {